 Maximilliano Segura Sánchez cello

 Giulio Quirici theorbo

-The project Stile Moderno creates a bridge between seventeenth-century music and traditional melodies from Balkan.
+The project Balkan Baroque creates a bridge between seventeenth-century music and traditional melodies from Balkan.

-The name of the project is inspired by a music style that encaptures innovation and experimentation.
-It appears in Europe at the turn of the seventeenth-century.
+It is inspired by a music style "Stile Moderno" that encaptures innovation and experimentation, and appears in Europe at the turn of the seventeenth-century.

 The seek for dissonance and different sound colors, as well as new instrumental techniques, will be heard in music by Pandolfi Mealli and Georg Muffat.

 The program includes a rarely heard Croatian seventeenth-century composer Vinko Jelić, and a sonata by female composer Isabella Leonarda.
 Through on-stage improvisation, a link will be drawn between the traditional Italian renaissance dances and folkloric music of Balkan, including known melodies from Macedonia and Bosnia, as well as the Romani tunes.